Best German City Names: 200+ Historic & Imaginary Ideas

 Hohenzollern

-Named after the ancestral seat of Prussia's royal dynasty, a neo-Gothic castle reconstruction crowning an isolated mountain
+Named after the ancestral seat of Prussia's royal dynasty, a neo-Gothic castle reconstruction on an isolated mountain

 Lichtenstein